theodi/adapt-theme-odi-generic/README.md

 Add to article (classes)
 * color-{one,two,three,four,five,six,seven,eight,nine,ten}
 	This is the color used to alternate the color of blocks in an article, leave blank to support legacy control on a per block level.
+* invert-{odd,even}
+	Invert the odd or even numbered blocks (remember counting starts from 0)

 Add to block (classes)
 * inverted